-Prof. Shu Zhu, Executive Dean of the School of Basic Medicine at USTC, specializes in intestinal immunity and microbiome-based therapies.
-A National Distinguished Young Scholar, he has published over 70 papers in Cell, Immunity, and PNAS (9,000+ citations, H-index: 41) and serves as a reviewer for Nature and Cell.
-As the first inventor, he holds 28 national and 7 PCT patents, with 3 projects advancing to clinical trials, including one FDA-approved study.
+Prof. Shu Zhu, Executive Dean of Division of Life Science and Medicine at USTC, specializes in intestinal immunity and microbiome-based therapies.
+He has published over 80 papers in Nature, Science, Cell, Immunity, Cell Host Microbe and Nature BME (11,000+ citations, H-index: 45) and serves as a reviewer for Nature and Cell.
+His contributions to science have been recognized by a series of national talent scholarships, MIT Technology Review’s 35 Innovators Under 35 China, and Cell Press 50 Scientists that Inspire.

-Our research focuses on intestinal immune recognition and homeostasis, addressing how the gut senses and responds to pathogens, dietary antigens, and microbial metabolites.
-We uncover mechanisms maintaining immune balance, inducing tolerance, or promoting disease, with applications in understanding inflammation, cancer, and microbiota-targeted.
+Our research investigates intestinal immune recognition and homeostasis, exploring how the gut senses and responds to pathogens, dietary antigens, and microbial metabolites.
+We aim to uncover the mechanisms that maintain immune balance, induce tolerance, or drive disease.
+This work has significant applications for understanding inflammation, cancer, and microbiota-targeted therapies.

 During the internship, students will study intestinal immunity, focusing on how epithelial and immune cell receptors sense viral signals, dietary antigens, and microbial metabolites to regulate immune homeostasis, tolerance, and inflammation.
 Projects may include investigating NLRP6-mediated IL-18/IFN pathways, the role of microbial metabolites in diseases like IBD and colorectal cancer, and developing microbiota-targeted therapies.
 Students will apply molecular biology techniques, omics analyses, and mouse models to explore gut immune mechanisms and therapeutic strategies.